29.3. Perspectives on Science seminar with Harold Kincaid

 Author bio:

-At the next Perspectives on Science seminar on Monday 28.3., Alessandra Basso (University of Helsinki) will give a presentation titled “Concepts of inequality and their measurement”.
-The seminar takes place in Zoom from 14:15 to 15:45.
+At the next Perspectives on Science seminar on Monday 15.3., Judith Favereau (Université Lyon 2) will give a presentation titled “Trapped in paternalism: randomized experiments and poverty”.
+The seminar takes place in Zoom from 2 to 4 pm.

 Perspectives on Science is a weekly research seminar which brings together experts from science studies and philosophy of science.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar here.